Mysuru Road metro station

 Mysuru Road is an elevated metro station on the East-West corridor of the Purple Line of Namma Metro serving Muthachari Industrial Estate, Nayandahalli and Deepanjali Nagar in Bengaluru.
 It was opened to the public on 16 November 2015.
 This metro station is proposed to act as an interchange for the upcoming Orange Line under Phase 3.

+It is the terminating station for the short-loop trains on the Purple Line that run between Pattandur Agrahara and Mysuru Road, and between Garudacharpalya and Mysuru Road.
+The Pattandur Agrahara-Mysuru Road loop runs in the evening, between 4 pm and 8 pm (approximately), and its short-loop trains run with an average interval of five minutes.
+The Garudacharpalya-Mysuru Road trains run between 7:45 am and 9:00 am (approximately) in the morning with ten-minute intervals.